jey013ucsd/cse15l-lab-reports/Week3Lab.md

 * A for loop goes through each element of the arraylist of stored terms and if they contain the search term, it is added to a new arraylist of "found terms"
 * After finishing the loop, the found terms array is returned as a string with commas
 * Since apple and pineapple both contain "pple", they are returned as seen above

+# Part 2 Bugs

+**Reversed:**
+ * Failure inducing input: {1, 2, 3}
+ * Symptoms: The method would return an array of all 0's: {0, 0, 0}
+ * Bug: The code created a new array to house the reversed elements.
+However, it assigned the elements of the new array to the input array in reversed order rather than the other way around.
+It then returned the input array instead of the new array.
+Since the new array is initialized with all 0's, the input array was populated with the same 0's, resulting in the method returning {0, 0, 0}.
+To fix this, we need to reassign the values of the new array with the reversed elements of the input array and return the new array.

+**Filter:**

+ * Failure inducing input: {"one", "two", "three"}
+ * Symptoms: The method returns the input array in reverse order: {"three", "two", "one"}
+ * Bug: The code adds all the elements of the input arraylist that are strings into a new arraylist that is returned.
+However, when adding the elements to the new arraylist, the method adds them all to the 0th index: it adds the elements to the front rather than the last, resulting in an arraylist in reverse order.
+To fix this, we need to add the elements to the end by using .add(s) instead of .add(0, s).